JonathanRayner/molecule-pipeline/README.md

 - `--batch-size` (int): How many samples per batch to load.
 Default value is 1.

-Note:, the `shuffle` option is always enabled for data loading.
+Note: the `shuffle` option is always enabled for data loading.

+Note: the seed option is set to the pytorch default value of 0.

+Note: may need a `pin_memory` method for dataset?

 ## Usage